Botanique Paris RevitalEyes™ Under-Eye Red Light Therapy device: my honest review

 I ordered the device on November 12th and didn’t receive it until the 26th.
 There was no mention of such a long delivery window on the website or in the confirmation email.
 If they had been upfront about it, I probably wouldn’t have cared that much, but the lack of transparency felt misleading.

-The product was shipped from China and for ten days, the tracking didn’t update at all.
+The product was shipped from China and for many days I could not see any updates to the tracking link.
 I honestly thought the package had gone missing.

 When I contacted customer service, I got a string of sassy and useless replies.
 Instead of helping, they sent back generic messages full of disclaimers.